Student Life Policies

 Upon calling the hearing to order and introducing the panel, the Presiding Official shall read the charge(s) and ask the accused student to enter a plea of responsible or not responsible.

-If the accused student pleads guilty to the charge(s), the professor shall present testimony which can aid the hearing panel in determining the severity of the offense.
-The student shall then be given the opportunity to present information to the hearing panel which he/ she wish to be considered in determining a penalty.
+If the accused student pleads responsible to the charge(s), the professor shall present testimony which can aid the hearing panel in determining the severity of the offense.
+The student shall then be given the opportunity to present information to the hearing panel which he/ she wishes to be considered in determining a penalty.
 The hearing panel may also ask questions of both parties in order to ascertain the severity of the offense.

-- If the plea is one of innocence, the professor shall present testimony and evidence in support of the charges.
+- If the plea is not responsible, the professor shall present testimony and evidence in support of the charges.
 Evidence may include documents, the professor's own testimony, and that of any witnesses.
 Before calling a witness, the professor should be prepared to establish that the witness will present evidence relevant to the case at hand.
 Only the panel may ask questions of the accused or the professor.
 The Associate Dean of Student Life may curtail questioning if it is determined to be irrelevant or repetitious.

 - Following the professor's presentation, the accused student shall present testimony and evidence under the same restrictions.